PM holds meet to discuss strategy to attract investment amid pandemic

+The high-level meeting comes amid the ongoing global backlash against China.
+Several companies are now looking for new bases to set up their businesses, according to reports.
+Home Minister Amit Shah, Finance Minister Nirmala Sitaraman and Commerce Minister Piyush Goyal, besides others, attended the meeting.

 Detailed discussions were also held on guiding states to evolve their strategies and to be more proactive in attracting investments, the statement said.
-Reform initiatives undertaken by the various ministries should continue unabated and the action should be taken in a time-bound manner to remove any obstacles which impede the promotion of investment and industrial growth, the statement said citing the discussions.
+Reform initiatives undertaken by the various ministries should continue unabated and action should be taken in a time bound manner to remove any obstacles which impede promotion of investment and industrial growth, the statement said citing the discussions.

 - READ MORE ON: